Chapter 9 - Living Under the Hollywood Sign

 The TWI office was down the street from Warner’s Studios.
 I had driven by it hundreds of times and now I had an unrestricted lot pass.

 As I suspected, TWI was in chaos when I arrived.
-I began by looking at their existing projects and then putting together a real production plan that would get us turned around.
-This meant traveling to New York a bunch to meet with different divisions like DC comic books, Warner Publishing and Warner Brothers Records.
+I began by looking at how we could get out of their existing projects.
+I then started then putting together a real production plan that would get us turned around.
+This meant traveling to New York a lot to meet with different divisions like DC comic books, Warner Publishing and Warner Brothers Records.

 In short order I hired Lena to be one of my producers, against the corporate rules about fraternizing with employees you supervised.
 Pic below is me, Lena and my two assistants.
 I also hired another friend of my, Brian Altounian to be my CFO.